Alxit0/discord-trading-bot/README.md

 # Discord Stock Trading Bot

 This is a Discord bot that allows users to buy and sell stocks, view their profiles and portfolios, and check the ranking of the richest members in the server.
-It leverages the Discord API, yfinance API for stock data, and an in-memory database to manage user data.
+It leverages the Discord API, yfinance API for stock data, and an in-memory database to manage user data

-Visit [Trading Game](https://discord.gg/zanbJqyHW4) **discord server** to try out the bot.

 ## Features